 Okay… that may be pushing it a bit… But honestly, despite the guaranteed pay check and increasing opportunity to earn more money because of the slim staffing, I felt free.

-And, in making that decision, I’ve come to the conclusion that I’ve learned some valuable lessons from the experience that will carry me over into the future.
+And in making that decision, I’ve learned some valuable lessons from the experience of quitting something that no longer served my purpose.

 1 – There’s never a right time.

-Sometimes we get caught up in the trap of thinking that the timing is not quite right to make a change.
-We often think… “Oh, I’ll do it when I have more time, more money, more education, or more [fill in the blank].”
+Sometimes we get caught up in the thinking that the timing is not quite right to make a change.
+We’ll often say… “Oh, I’ll do it when I have more time, more money, more education, or more [fill in the blank].”

 And since that time, I’ve had many opportunities come my way simply because I was available to receive them.
-So, the right time is now, especially if you’ve had that gnawing feeling for so long.
+So, the right time is now, maybe even yesterday, especially if you’ve had that gnawing feeling for so long.

 2 – It’s okay to take care of yourself.